Email delivery issues with a PHP form

 Order Description

-filter_var() Validate and clean data, such as email addresses.
+filter_var() Verify and delete data, including email addresses.

 Troubleshooting email reception issues